statycc/loop-fission/README.md

 ```

 Note: use bash shell if on MacOS: `/bin/sh run.sh`

+This command executes using the default options listed below.

 **Available arguments**

 ```
--c  specify which compiler to use                     [default: gcc] -d  benchmark programs directory (parallel|original)  [default: original] -o  optimization level e.g O3                         [default: O0] -s  skip programs that are not parallelizable         [default: false]
+-c  compiler to use                             [default: gcc] -d  directory to benchmark (parallel|original)  [default: original] -o  optimization level e.g O3                   [default: O0] -s  skip programs that are not parallelizable   [default: false]
 ```

 ### Results

-The results can be found in `result` directory.
+The results can be found in `result/` directory.
 There are two files per run:

-- `[timestamp]_model.txt`: machine+processor snapshot
+`[dir]_[timestamp]_model.txt`: machine+processor snapshot

-- `[timestamp].txt`: actual results of timing
+`[dir]_[timestamp].txt`: actual results of timing

-    - attribute labels: `program, variance (%), time (s)`
+Data labels are: `program, variance (%), time (s)`.
-    - labels are not include in the file
+Labels are always the same and not include in results file.

-- timing options are default: 5 runs, take avg 3 runs (not min, max)
+Timing options are default: 5 runs, take avg 3 runs (not min, max),
-- dataset size defaults to `STANDARD_DATASET`
+and dataset size defaults to `STANDARD_DATASET`.
+If variance is >= 5%
-- if variance is >= 5% should repeat the timing
+should repeat the timing.

 Timing all examples without parallelization takes ~ 30-40 minutes.
 Timing parallelizable examples only take ~ 3 minutes.